Master of Rehabilitation Science

 - 12.5 pts

 Students will be introduced to bioethical theory and its application in analysis, evaluation and decision making.
 Martha Nussbaum's account of capabilities for human flourishing will be used to frame the exploration of a number of key issues organized within thematic units of "justice", "autonomy" and "dignity".
-A final unit will explore ethical issues pertaining to the human quest for "immortality".

 - 12.5 pts